Menafn.com - free business and financial news, Stocks, Currencies,research and events

-Moreover, stainless-steel production is one of the main drivers of demand for ferrochrome, a key raw material used in the production of stainless steel.
-Ferrochrome is an alloy of chromium and iron and is produced by smelting chromite ore in an electric arc furnace.
-It is an essential ingredient in the production of stainless steel, which is widely used in a variety of industries, including construction, automotive, aerospace, and consumer goods.
-Thus, the rising stainless-steel production is anticipated to support the market growth during forecast period.
-According to Statista, in 2018, global stainless steel melt shop production was 50,730 thousand metric tons and the number increased significantly and reached 58,289 thousand metric tons in 2021.
-As a result, the rising stainless-steel production is anticipated to create a lucrative demand for the market.
-Additionally, rise in foreign investments and increase in manufacturing activities is anticipated to create a lucrative opportunity for the market during forecast period.
-However, the availability of substitutes stifles market growth throughout the forecast period of 2023-2030.
+According to Statista, the growth rate of construction industry across India was 5.65 percent from fiscal year 2015 to 2020, up from about 2.95% from fiscal year 2010 to fiscal year 2015.
+Also, escalating demand from the electronics sector would create lucrative opportunities for the market during the forecast period.
+However, the environmental & health issues associated with the use of flame retardants stifle market growth throughout the forecast period of 2022-2029.

-The key regions considered for the Global Ferrochrome Market study include: Asia Pacific, North America, Europe, Latin America, and Middle East & Africa.
-Asia Pacific dominated the market in 2022 owing to the presence of key market players, rising stainless steel production, and growing construction industry in the region.
-North America is expected to grow significantly during the forecast period, owing to factors such as increase prices of stainless steel due to greater demand from domestic producers may negatively affect its demand and thereby offset its production.
-This uncertainty is expected to influence the dynamics of ferrochrome industry in the country.
+The key regions considered for the Global Flame Retardants Market study include Asia Pacific, North America, Europe, Latin America, and Rest of the World.
+North America dominated the space in terms of revenue, owing to the increasing demand for electrical components in various applications, such as wiring, power cables, and connectors and rising demand in building, transportation, and electronic devices.
+Asia Pacific is expected to grow significantly during the forecast period, owing to factors such as rising demand for flame retardants in building & construction, electrical & electronics, automotive, and textiles industries.

 Major market players included in this report are: